Skip to main content

 Consider doing an internship and taking part-time jobs that give you good experience.
 While it is true that many students must work to finance their education, it is also imperative that you get good experience even if it means sacrificing some income.
 Even though they may not pay you a salary, a great internship at Merrill Lynch may be a much better long-term investment than working in a restaurant.
 To earn academic credit for your internship, register for Econ 390 (Internship) and/or Econ 391 (Co-op Education).
 For more information visit our internships page.

-The Econ Club is another great way to gain experience working on economics-related projects.
-Let the Undergrad Econ Advisor know if you're interested in joining and he will put you in touch with the Club.
+The Manoa Economics Association is another great way to gain experience working on economics-related projects.
+Let the Undergrad Econ Advisor know if you're interested in joining and they will put you in touch with the Club.
 Economics also supports membership to Omicron Delta Epsilon, an International Economics Honors Society, for top students in Economics.
 Please ask the Undergrad Econ Advisor for more details.
 The more involved you are in these types activities, the more experience you gain, and the better your resume will look.

 During your senior year take advantage of the expertise of the counselors at Career Services.
 They will help you decide who to send your resumes to.
 Keep in mind that many of the best positions may be filled quickly, so don't wait to look for jobs until after graduation.
 Ideally, you should have an offer in hand before you graduate.